the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed a bug where the tribe-mini-calendar-today CSS class was not removed from some days in the mini calendar widget while clicking around
 * Bug - Resolved a bug where "Additional Fields" with a double quote in the title would be saved with a backslash
 * Bug - Fixed notices that were being thrown while configuring the Countdown Widget in the Customizer
+* Bug - Fixed a problem where recurring event updates did not properly complete (props to Ian for detecting this problem!)
+* Bug - Fixed a problem where the first event in a series of recurring events could be excluded from the "All Events" view

 = [3.11.1] 2015-07-27 =